The Nuances of Admissions Adjustments For Graduate Students

 5 Core Motivations for Students to Attend Graduate School

 Pull together current trends and typical audience segments, and you begin to see the connections.
 Across potential students, five reasons clearly emerge for students to study for their advanced degree or credential.

 Increased credentials are never a bad thing.
 Especially as more specialized jobs tend to require an advanced degree, with the same often true for upper management.
 In total, according to the Bureau of Labor Statistics, 16% of all jobs require at least a master’s degree.

 Let’s face it: even if the job doesn’t require it, that credential does look good on a resume.
 That’s the primary motivation for countless graduate students across the nation enrolling in advanced programs.

 We already touched on this above, but it’s important to mention as a decision factor: attaining more education will lead to higher earnings.Median earnings jump up by almost $300 from bachelor’s to master’s degree, and another $250 to a doctoral degree.
 That coincides with lower unemployment rates at higher educational levels to significantly increase earning potential.

 It’s important to recognize that for many of your potential graduate students, the prospect of higher earnings is the primary motivation.
 That, in turn, puts the onus on messaging that is driven by return on investment and educational value as well as successful outcomes for recent grads.

-This group will not be nearly as convinced by ROI-based messaging as those looking for career or earning enhancement.
+This group will not be near as convinced by ROI-based messaging as those looking for a career or earning enhancement.
 Instead, students tend to respond well to messages of transformation, community, and mentorship.